apache/gravitino/README.md

 ./gradlew clean build
 ```

-If want to build a distribution package, please run:
+If you want to build a distribution package, please run:

 ```shell
 ./gradlew clean build